 A.R.
 9-12.
 With no outs and a base runner on second, the batter singles to right field.
-As the base runner is approaching home, the catcher is positioned waiting for the throw (1) straddling the third base line a few feet up from home or (2) completely blocking home plate.
+As the base runner is approaching home, the catcher is positioned waiting for the throw (1) straddling the third base line a few feet up from home or (2) completely blocking the leading edge of home plate.
 The runner does not alter their path.

 RULING: Even if the catcher ultimately gains possession of the ball prior to the tag, if the throw does not clearly beat the runner (e.g., by so great a margin that they would not reasonably be expected to begin their slide) obstruction will be ruled.
-Rule 9.5.1 Note 3, which states that the runner may still be called out if they were clearly beaten by the throw, only covers a play in which the blocking of the base or base path has no bearing on the play.
+Rule 9.5.2 Note 3, which states that if in the umpire's judgment, the runner would have clearly been put out then the obstruction is ignored, only covers a play in which the blocking of the base or base path has no bearing on the play.
 However, the benefit of the doubt should go to the base runner.
 (Rules 9.5.1)

 A.R.
 9-13.
-How is "clearly beaten by the throw" interpreted?
+How is "clearly been put out" interpreted?

 RULING: This phrase is interpreted to mean that at the time the fielder catches the ball, it could not be reasonably expected for the runner to begin their slide, or the runner is out by such a significant margin that the fielder must wait for the runner to arrive to apply the tag or until they give themself up.
-It should be a relatively infrequent call.
-Do not confuse this with a runner being "clearly out."
-It's important to note that "clearly beaten by the throw" ONLY applies to obstruction for blocking the whole base or base path.
-It does NOT apply to obstruction ruled for impeding the progress of a runner while the fielder is not in possession of the ball or in the act of fielding a batted ball.
+If in the umpire's judgment the runner would have clearly been put out then the obstruction is ignored.